cyberknight777/hugo-stuff/content/instructions/cancunf.md

 Also to add: This guide is ONLY for devices that are codenamed cancunf (G64 is cancunf as well) and that you need a PC to do this.

+WARN : The device should not have any Pending Updates otherwise you can't apply new rom

 ## Unlocking the Bootloader

 ### Setting up the environment

-First and foremost, install the [Google USB Drivers (Windows)](https://dl.google.com/android/repository/usb_driver_r13-windows.zip) on your PC.
+First and foremost, install the [Google USB Drivers (Windows)](https://dl.google.com/android/repository/usb_driver_r13-windows.zip) on your PC by right clicking "android_winusb" and install .
 You can skip this step if you are on Linux or macOS.

 Next, download and extract the Platform Tools required to unlock the bootloader and flash ROMs.
 You can get them from the links below: